 School in November 1987.

-was initially designed as a traditional degree program, later, offered
+The program, which was initially designed as a traditional degree program,

-recent approaches in English teaching and to provide
+explore and evaluate recent approaches in English teaching and to provide

 opportunities in designing and assessing the effectiveness of

 On January 2, 1992, Dr. Rodolfo T. Lara was appointed Graduate School

 Dean but his term lasted only six months.